github/opensource.guide/_articles/how-to-contribute.md

 ### Build public artifacts that help you grow a reputation (and a career)

-By definition, all of your open source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.
+By definition, all offdfsdfs your open source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.

 ### Learn people skills